AmigoLab/amigolab.github.io/_people/pritesh_mehta.md

 orcid           : ""

 projects:
-  - "Generative Modelling"
+  - "Cancer - Prostate"
-  - "Meaning of Life"
+  - "Image Segmentation"
 ---

 My research considers the application of deep learning models to the diagnosis of the prostate cancer using multi-parametric MRI.